Fretch-troy1001/housing-price-prediction/README.md

 ### a.
 Feature Engineering
 We created new variables to capture meaningful patterns:
-- **`TotalSF`**: Combined basement, first, and second-floor areas into one measure of total square footage.
+- **`TotalSF`**: Combined basement, first, and second floor areas into one measure of total square footage.
 - **`HouseAge`**: Calculated as the difference between `YrSold` and `YearBuilt`.

 We also reassessed outliers using correlation and distribution plots.

 ### b.
 Feature Preparation & Encoding
-To make all features model-ready:
+To make all features model ready:
-- **Ordinal Encoding**: Applied to rank-based categories like `ExterQual` and `GarageCond`.
+- **Ordinal Encoding**: Applied to rank based categories like `ExterQual` and `GarageCond`.
-- **One-Hot Encoding**: Used for nominal variables like `Neighborhood`, ensuring models don’t misinterpret arbitrary numeric mappings.
+- **One Hot Encoding**: Used for nominal variables like `Neighborhood`, ensuring models don’t misinterpret arbitrary numeric mappings.
 - **Dropped `Id`** as it had no predictive value.

 ### c.
 Target Variable Transformation